thalib/thalib/_posts/events/2017-03-30-aadhaar-data-leak.md

 This may be the [first leak of Aadhaar information online](http://tech.firstpost.com/news-analysis/a-simple-google-search-delivers-databases-with-aadhaar-numbers-but-aadhaar-is-not-compromised-368561.html#NewNavTop), that make the privacy of many hang in the air.
 More and big should come in the upcoming time.

+Privacy is a fundamental human right, and has been declared so by the [United Nations](https://www.un.org/en/universal-declaration-human-rights/).

 ### Dhoni Aadhaar Data Leaked

 A twitter post popped up with [Dhoni's Aadhaar page screen shot](http://tech.firstpost.com/news-analysis/ms-dhonis-aadhaar-card-application-form-leaked-uidai-blacklists-agency-for-10-years-369182.html) and his photo of enrolling